 Locking down a good delivery route is key to enjoying the job, but it isn’t easy.
 Dedicated routes don't become available often.

-When they do, drivers can bid for the route by putting their name on a list, with the most senior driver usually being offered the route.
-If that driver doesn’t take it, the route gets offered to the next most senior driver, and so on.
+When they do, drivers can bid for the route by putting their names on a list.
+The most senior driver is usually offered the route.
+If that driver doesn’t take it, the route is offered to the next most senior driver, and so on.

 Left turns are discouraged